yasiryagi/helpdesk/tokenomics/README.md

   - `2.` - A precise definition of subtask `2.`
   - ...
   - `n.` - A precise definition of subtask `n.`
-- `Annihilation:` - A precise definition of something that, if it occurs, would result in the entire KPI `Reward` getting lost, even in the event all the `Success Events` are fully completed
+- `Annihilation:` - A precise definition of something that, if it occurs, would result in the entire `Reward` getting lost, even in the event all the `Success Events` are fully completed
 - `Conditions` - Any conditions that must be met, in addition to the `Success Events` themselves
 - `Review period:` - A period of time for which Jsgenesis review and grade the deliverable, after it being "officially" submitted to them.